People's Liberation Army Honor Guard Battalion: In popular culture

 Several news reports as well as films have been focused on the battalion, with some news stations including ABC having done reports on it.
 China's Ceremonial Soldiers (中国仪仗兵), a TV series premiered on CCTV in 2001 on National Day.
-The eight episode series was directed by Zeng Xiaoxin and stars soldiers Yan Fan, Pan Yaowu and Li Bentao.
+The eight-episode series was directed by Zeng Xiaoxin and stars soldiers Yan Fan, Pan Yaowu and Li Bentao.
 The show focuses on the history and style of the honor guards in the PLA, as well as the tough training regimen of the guards for their ceremonial duties.
 The miniseries was co-produced by the Arts Department of the PLA and CCTV.
 In July 2016, the unit launched a special report called Telling Stories of Powerful Armed Forces on state television.
 The battalion often holds Media Days, during which journalists have access to its training quarters.
-During an media day in August 2011, Yang Caiwei of the Sanlih E-Television cable TV network in Taiwan described Media Days as "really a sign that the PLA is becoming more and more open".
+During a media day in August 2011, Yang Caiwei of the Sanlih E-Television cable TV network in Taiwan described Media Days as "really a sign that the PLA is becoming more and more open".